-More information on thermocouples and the cold junction compensation can be found in this earlier blog post:
+More information on thermocouples and cold junction compensation can be found in this earlier blog post:

-Nowadays, most commonly, you use a temperature measurement device or calibrator that automatically converts the measured resistance into a temperature reading, when the correct RTD type is selected in the device (assuming it supports the RTD type used).
-Of course, if the wrong RTD sensor type is selected in the device, it will result in incorrect temperature measurement results.
+More commonly nowadays, you use a temperature measurement device or calibrator that automatically converts the measured resistance into a temperature reading.
+This requires the correct RTD type to be selected in the device (assuming it supports the RTD type used).
+If the wrong RTD sensor type is selected, it will result in incorrect temperature measurement results.

-For example, the IEC 60751 standard specifies that any sensor better than accuracy class B must be measured with a 3 or 4 wire measurement.
+For example, the IEC 60751 standard specifies that any sensor with higher than class B accuracy must be measured using a 3 or 4 wire measurement.
 More on the accuracy classes later in this article.

 Just remember to use a 3 or 4 wire measurement and you are good to go.

-More information on the 2, 3 and 4 wire resistance measurement can be found in the blog post link below:
+More information on 2, 3, and 4 wire resistance measurement can be found in the blog post below:

 As explained in the above-linked blog post in more detail, when a device is measuring resistance it sends a small accurate current through the resistor and then measures the voltage drop generated over it.
-Then, the resistance can be calculated by dividing the voltage drop by the current according to Ohm’s law (R=U/I).
+The resistance can then be calculated by dividing the voltage drop by the current according to Ohm’s law (R=U/I).

 If you are interested in more detailed info on Ohm’s law, check out this blog post:

-When the measurement current goes through the RTD sensor, it also causes the RTD sensor to slightly warm up.
+When the measurement current goes through the RTD sensor, it also causes the RTD sensor to warm slightly.
 This phenomenon is called self-heating.
-The higher the measurement current is and the longer time it is on, the more the sensor will warm up.
-Also, the sensor’s structure and its thermal resistance to its surroundings will have a big effect on the self-heating.
+The higher the measurement current and the longer it is on, the more the sensor will warm.
+The sensor’s structure and its thermal resistance to its surroundings will also have a big effect on the self-heating.
 It is pretty obvious that this kind of self-heating in a temperature sensor will cause a small measurement error.

 PRT sensors are generally very delicate instruments and unfortunately, accuracy is almost without exception inversely proportional to mechanical robustness.
-To be an accurate thermometer, the platinum wire inside the element should be able to contract and expand with temperature as freely as possible to avoid strain and deforming.
+To be an accurate thermometer, the platinum wire inside the element should be able to contract and expand as freely as possible as the temperature changes to avoid strain and deforming.
 The drawback is that this sort of sensor is very sensitive to mechanical shocks and vibration.

 Standard Platinum Resistance Thermometer (SPRT)

-The more accurate Standard Platinum Resistance Thermometer (SPRT) sensors are instruments for realizing the ITS-90 temperature scale between the fixed points.
+Standard Platinum Resistance Thermometer (SPRT) sensors are highly accurate instruments for realizing the ITS-90 temperature scale between fixed points.
 They’re made from very pure (α = 3,926 x 10-3 °C-1) platinum and the wire support is designed to keep the wire as strain-free as possible.
-The “Guide to the Realization of the ITS-90” published by the BIPM (Bureau International des Poids et Mesures) defines the criteria the SPRT sensor must fulfill.
-Other sensors are not and should not be called SPRT’s.
+The “Guide to the Realization of the ITS-90” published by the Bureau International des Poids et Mesures (BIPM) defines the criteria that SPRT sensors must fulfill.
+Other sensors are not and should not be called SPRTs.
 There are glass, quartz, and metal sheathed sensors for different applications.
-SPRT’s are extremely sensitive to any kind of acceleration such as minimal shocks and vibration, which limits their use to laboratories at the very highest-accuracy measurements.
+SPRTs are extremely sensitive to any kind of acceleration such as tiny shocks and vibrations, which limits their use to laboratories requiring the very highest accuracy measurements.

-Partially supported PRT’s are a compromise between the performance of a thermometer and mechanical robustness.
-The most accurate ones are often called Secondary Standard or Secondary Reference sensors.
+Partially supported PRTs are a compromise between thermometer performance and of mechanical robustness.
+The most accurate PRTs are often called Secondary Standard or Secondary Reference sensors.
 These sensors may adopt some structures from

 Industrial Platinum Resistance Thermometers, IPRTs

-When the wire support is increased, the mechanical robustness increases, but so does the strain related to drift and hysteresis issues.
-These sensors are called Industrial Platinum Resistance Thermometers, IPRTs.
-Fully supported IPRTs have even more wire support and are mechanically very robust.
-The wire is encapsulated completely into ceramic or glass, making it very unsusceptible to vibration and mechanical shocks.
-The drawback is much poorer long-term stability and large hysteresis as the sensing platinum is bonded to the substrate that has different thermal expansion characteristics.
+When the wire support is increased, the mechanical robustness increases, but so does the strain from drift and hysteresis issues.
+Fully supported Industrial Platinum Resistance Thermometers (IPRTs) have even more wire support and are mechanically very robust.
+The wire is encapsulated completely in ceramic or glass, making it highly resistant to vibration and mechanical shocks.
+The drawback is much poorer long-term stability and large hysteresis as the sensing platinum is bonded to the substrate, which has different thermal expansion characteristics.

-Film PRT’s have evolved a lot in recent years and better ones are now available.
+Film PRTs have evolved a lot in recent years and better ones are now available.
 They come in many forms for different applications.
-The platinum foil is sputtered onto the selected substrate, the resistance of the element is often laser-trimmed to the desired resistance value and eventually encapsulated for protection.
-Unlike wire elements, thin film elements are much friendlier to automating the manufacturing process which makes them often cheaper than the wire elements.
+The platinum foil is sputtered onto the selected substrate; the resistance of the element is often laser-trimmed to the desired resistance value and eventually encapsulated for protection.
+Unlike wire elements, thin film elements make it easier to automate the manufacturing process, which makes them often cheaper than wire elements.
 The advantages and disadvantages are typically the same as with fully supported wire elements except that film elements often have a very low time constant, meaning that they react very fast to temperature changes.
-As mentioned earlier, some manufacturers have developed techniques that better combine the performance and robustness.
+As mentioned earlier, some manufacturers have developed techniques that better combine performance and robustness.

 Other RTD sensors

-Although the Pt100 is the most common Platinum RTD/PRT sensor, there are several others such as Pt25, Pt50, Pt200, Pt500, and Pt1000.
-The main difference between these sensors is pretty easy to guess, that is the resistance at 0°C, which is mentioned in the sensor name.
-For example, a Pt1000 sensor has
+Although the Pt100 is the most common platinum RTD/PRT sensor, there are several others such as the Pt25, Pt50, Pt200, Pt500, and Pt1000.
+The main difference between these sensors is pretty easy to guess; it is the sensor's resistance at 0°C, which is mentioned in the name.
+For example, a Pt1000 sensor has a

 Other RTD sensors

-Although Platinum sensors are the most common RTD sensors, there are also sensors made of other materials including nickel, nickel-iron and copper sensors.
-Common nickel sensors include Ni100 and Ni120, nickel-iron sensor Ni-Fe 604-ohm and copper sensor Cu10.
-These materials each have their advantages in certain applications.
-Common disadvantages of these are rather narrow temperature ranges and susceptibility to corrosion compared to noble metal platinum.
+Although platinum sensors are the most common, there are also RTD sensors made of other materials including nickel, nickel-iron and copper.
+Common nickel sensors include the Ni100 and Ni120, an example of a nickel-iron sensor is the Ni-Fe 604-ohm and a common copper sensor is the Cu10.
+These materials each have their ownadvantages in certain applications.
+Common disadvantages are rather narrow temperature ranges and susceptibility to corrosion compared to the noble metal platinum.

 RTD sensors can also be made with other materials like gold, silver, tungsten, rhodium-iron or germanium.
 They excel in some applications but are very rare in normal industrial operations.

-Since an RTD sensor’s resistance depends on temperature, we could also include all generic PTC (positive temperature coefficient) and NTC (negative temperature coefficient) sensors in this category.
+Since an RTD sensor’s resistance depends on temperature, we could also include all generic positive temperature coefficient (PTC) and negative temperature coefficient (NTC) sensors in this category.
 Examples of these are thermistors and semiconductors that are used for measuring temperature.
-NTC types are especially common to use for measuring temperature.
+NTC sensors are especially common to use for measuring temperature.

-The resistance of Pt100 sensor (and other Pt sensors) at higher temperatures depends on the version of the Pt100 sensor, as there are a few different versions of the Pt100 sensor, which have slightly different temperature coefficients.
-Globally, the most common is the “385” version.
+The resistance of the Pt100 sensor (and other Pt sensors) at higher temperatures depends on the sensor version, as there are a few different ones with slightly different temperature coefficients.
+Globally, the most common is the 385 version.
 If the coefficient is not mentioned, it is typically the 385.